About This Chapter

 Cultural Differences in Nonverbal Communication - Chapter Summary

 See how nonverbal communication differs between cultures with this self-paced online chapter.
 Using a simplified and engaging teaching style, our expert instructors analyze the role of culture in nonverbal communication, as well as related concepts such as nonverbal taboos, negative body language, space and emotions.
 The chapter comes with short quizzes that reinforce essential nonverbal communication terms.
 You can work through the chapter at any time, and it's accessible on any computer or mobile device.
 When you're done with the lessons and quizzes, you should be able to:

 - Discuss culture's role in nonverbal communication

 - Explain why space is important in nonverbal communication

 1. The Role of Culture in Nonverbal Communication

 Nonverbal communication is a large part of most conversations, but gestures and other nonverbal cues can mean different things in different cultures.
 In this lesson, we'll examine the role of culture in nonverbal communication.

 2. Nonverbal Taboos: Definition & Examples

-In this lesson, explore the ways that nonverbal taboos can influence communication and discover some common examples.
-Then, test your understanding with a brief quiz.
+In this lesson, explore the ways in which nonverbal taboos can influence communication, and discover some common examples.
+Then test your understanding with a brief quiz.

 3. Negative Body Language: Examples & Signs